 - Increasing the availability of affordable alcohol- and drug-free housing

 - Promoting intervention, recovery and successful tenancies for residents with chemical dependencies

-- Providing equitable services and resources, geographically and for all populations, with a special focus on housing and services to women with children, adolescent/young women, or youth
+- Providing equitable services and resources, geographically and for all populations, with a special focus on housing and services for women, families, Veterans, the homeless and ex-offenders.

-To date, more than $9 million has been committed through the program, creating or preserving more than 2,000 units of affordable, sober housing in 48 Massachusetts communities.
+To date, CCRI has awarded more than $10 million in grants for the creation or preservation of more than 2,100 units of substance-free housing in 50 communities.
 For more information, contact Ed Chase at or 617.854.1094.